 Visiting Scholars and graduate interns provide ASC Theatre Camp participants with tools for exploring Shakespeare's canon.
 Linguistics, original staging practices, and historical background receive special attention.
 Campers will gain knowledge about the play in which they are cast, the plays in which their fellow campers are cast, and the plays performed during the Blackfriars summer season.

-In companies of 13, campers combine their new knowledge of texts and experience in stagecraft in one of the three shows offered during their session.
+In companies of 12 to 13, campers combine their new knowledge of texts and experience in stagecraft in one of the shows offered during their session.
 Each camper then rehearses an hour-long Shakespearean production under the guidance of professional directors to be performed on the final day of camp.
 Students are challenged to make creative choices within the guidelines of the following original practices used by the ASC:

 Since Shakespeare’s plays were performed at 2 in the afternoon, his actors depended on the sun for illumination.
 By keeping the lights on, actors at the ASC and at our Theatre Camp discover the benefits of interaction with the audience, the creation of a communal theatre experience, and the magic of theatre of the imagination.